-Hoard returns to its east London roots with director Femi Elufowoju Jr’s warm and gently funny reprisal of this meet-the-family drama by Bim Adewunmi (Guardian Weekend columnist, Buzzfeed culture writer, Vogue) for the Arcola Theatre in Dalston.
+Hoard returns to its east London roots with director Femi Elufowoju Jr’s warm and gently funny reprisal of this meet-the-family drama by Bim Adewunmi (Guardian Weekend columnist, Buzzfeed culture writer, Vogue) for the Arcola Theatre, Dalston.

 When twenty-something Bili (Kemi Durosinmi) introduces her new American boyfriend, an earnest tech bro called Brian (Tyler Fayose), to her two Nigerian-British sisters, she expects to put him through his paces.
 Little does she know that her larger-than-life mother, Wura (Ellen Thomas), a compulsive hoarder, is just around the corner with the Bakare family's baggage in tow.